ULHPC/tutorials/advanced/CUDA/README.md

 The execution configuration allows programmers to specify details about launching the kernel to run in parallel on multiple GPU threads.
 More precisely, the execution configuration allows programmers to specifiy how many groups of threads - called thread blocks, or just blocks - and how many threads they would like each thread block to contain.
-The simplest syntax for this is: (there are other parameters available)
+The simplest syntax for this is: (there are 2 othe parameters available)
 ```cpp
 <<< NUMBER_OF_BLOCKS, NUMBER_OF_THREADS_PER_BLOCK>>>
 ```